petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-specifications.md

 ---
 # Adding Product Specifications

-Damian wants to enrich the products with attributes that give more information to customers.
+Damian, the category manager, wants to enrich the products with attributes that give more information to customers.
 In Liferay, you can use product specifications to achieve this.
-Damian wants your help to add the following specifications to the products.
+He wants your help to add the following specifications to the products.

 * Active Ingredient
 * Country of Origin